 Panda: The Panda update is a Google's algorithm update first released in 2011.
 Panda was released with the focus of targeting low-quality websites, websites that contain minimal content and spammy websites.
 This encouraged website owners to improve the quality of their websites in order to rank higher in the search results.

 PPC: PPC is an acronym for pay-per-click.
 Pay-per-click refers to the advertising method of allocating an advertising budget per day and having only pay when a user directly clicks on your ad.
 Each ad click is calculated to cost differently depending on the users country of origin and the competitiveness of the industry.

-Paid Links: Paid links are links which have been paid for usually with the intent to build backlinks and gain a higher ranking position with the SERPs.
+Paid Links: Paid links are links which have been paid for usually with the intent to build backlinks and gain a higher ranking position with the search engine result pages.
 Paid links are against search engine guidelines and could lead to website penalisation.
 Google's Penguin update is hugely focused in tackling websites with paid links.